AdobeDocs/target-learn.en/help/mobile-v4/overview.md

 ![We.Travel app final](assets/overview_final_result.jpg)

-After walking through implementation within the We.Travel app you will be able to start using Target in your own mobile app.
+After walking through implementation within the We.Travel app you will be able to start using [!DNL Target] in your own mobile app.

 Let's get started!